 Here’s what you need to know about each piece of podcasting equipment we’ve recommended:

-“Your mic is that one investment that’s going to make the biggest determination if your podcast sounds good or not,” says Ortega.
-To make sure your content is heard and understood, invest in good microphone that gets the job done.
-You can always upgrade later.
+- Microphone: “Your mic is that one investment that’s going to make the biggest determination if your podcast sounds good or not,” says Ortega.
+To make sure your content is heard and understood, invest in a good microphone that gets the job done.
+But before you spend the extra cash, know that the average listener won’t notice much of a difference between a budget mic and a more expensive option, especially if he or she didn’t hear them back to back.

-You don’t really need to buy a mixer until you have multiple sources of input on your show (think co-hosts, guests, music, etc.).
+- Mixer: You don’t really need to buy a mixer until you have multiple sources of input on your show (think co-hosts, guests, music, etc.).
 Its role is to combine different audio signals and adjust volume levels, timbres, and dynamics.
+When you’re shopping for a mixer, Behringer, Mackie, and Allen & Heath all make good-quality products, says Lewis.

 For example, if a podcaster started out their show with a rundown of what they had for breakfast that morning, you’d probably lose interest pretty quickly.
-But what if that person said, “I’ve been experimenting with diets, but haven’t lost the weight I wanted to until recently.
+But what if that person said, “I’ve been experimenting with diets, but I haven’t lost the weight I wanted to until recently.
 I have more energy, I’m losing weight—and it’s all because of this one new breakfast habit.”
 Now you’re probably curious, right?
 It’s all in the way the information is presented.

 Think: Are you telling a story because it’ll make people laugh, engage, or be entertained?
 Or are you telling it just because it happened to you or it’s a funny inside joke?
 The latter isn’t a good reason, says Lewis.